-The King’s granddaughter, Queen Elizabeth I, who came to the throne in 1558, also wanted to explore and exploit the New World, as well as decreasing the Spanish dominance that had already been established there.
-However, during her reign, England did not have the resources to establish a foothold in the New World, so all English enterprises in the Atlantic were to be financed by private investors who received authorization from the English government to work as privateers.
+The King’s granddaughter, Queen Elizabeth I, who came to the throne in 1558, also wanted to explore and exploit the New World and decrease the Spanish dominance that had already been established there.
+However, during her reign, England did not have the resources to establish a foothold in the New World, so all English enterprises in the Atlantic were financed by private investors who received authorization from the English government to work as privateers.
 England needed the wealth of the New World to enlarge its boundaries and increase its power and realized that attacking Spanish treasure ships was an ideal way to fight their enemy.

-By the 1580s, English privateers were regularly attacking Spanish vessels in an effort to control their expanding empire and in 1584 a major sea war between England and Spain developed and England then sent Sir Francis Drake to raid and plunder Spanish possessions in the West Indies.
-Many of the early privateers in this open sea war with Spain were gentlemen such as Sir Walter Raleigh, who saw the venture as a patriotic act as well as a way to amass large fortunes and relieve themselves of financial difficulties.
+By the 1580s, English privateers were regularly attacking Spanish vessels to control their expanding empire, and in 1584 a major sea war between England and Spain developed.
+England then sent Sir Francis Drake to raid and plunder Spanish possessions in the West Indies.
+Many of the early privateers in this open sea war with Spain were gentlemen such as Sir Walter Raleigh, who saw the venture as a patriotic act and a way to amass large fortunes and relieve themselves of financial difficulties.

 Earliest Colonization Efforts at Roanoke Island

-The first true English colonization efforts, which led to the Roanoke voyages, developed as a way to indirectly attack Spanish possessions during the privateering sea war.
+The first true English colonization efforts, which led to the Roanoke voyages, developed to indirectly attack Spanish possessions during the privateering sea war.
 They also arose from the continuous search for a Northwest Passage to the Orient.
 Among the first to propose these measures was Sir Humphrey Gilbert, Walter Raleigh’s halfbrother.
-For several years, Gilbert had appealed to Queen Elizabeth to explore the New World and colonize the area.
-Though Gilbert had proposed this idea as early as 1576, it wasn’t until June 1578, that Queen Elizabeth granted Gilbert a charter authorizing him to “discover, search, find out and view such remote heathen and barbarous lands, countries, and territories not actually possessed of any Christian Prince or people.”
+Gilbert had appealed to Queen Elizabeth to explore the New World and colonize the area for several years.
+Though Gilbert had proposed this idea as early as 1576, it wasn’t until June 1578 that Queen Elizabeth granted Gilbert a charter authorizing him to “discover, search, find out and view such remote heathen and barbarous lands, countries, and territories not actually possessed of any Christian Prince or people.”

-With financial backing from a number of influential shareholders, Sir Humphrey Gilbert, Walter Raleigh, and seven ships sailed from Plymouth, England in November 1578 to establish a colony in Newfoundland.
+With financial backing from several influential shareholders, Sir Humphrey Gilbert, Walter Raleigh, and seven ships sailed from Plymouth, England, in November 1578 to establish a colony in Newfoundland.
 The underlying mission of the expedition was to prey upon Spanish shipping.
 Storms, however, forced Gilbert to abort the mission and return to England.

 Captains Philip Amadas and Arthur Barlowe commanded the two ships and landed on the present-day North Carolina coast approximately 24 miles north of Roanoke Island on July 13, 1584.
-The expedition made an important contact with local Algonquian Indians living there, including a well-placed member of a ruling family, Granganimeo.
+The expedition made an important contact with local Algonquian Indians, including a well-placed member of a ruling family, Granganimeo.
 After spending several months in the area, the expedition left for England in September 1584.
 Along with them were two Algonquian men — Manteo of the Croatoan tribe and Wanchese of the Roanoke tribe.
-The captains, with the help of the two Indians, reported favorably on the Outer Banks area, suggesting that it would be an ideal site for a settlement.
+With the help of the two Indians, the captains reported favorably on the Outer Banks area, suggesting that it would be an ideal site for a settlement.
 With Queen Elizabeth’s permission, Sir Walter Raleigh then christened the new land “Virginia” after her, the Virgin Queen.